The Masked Bride

 The Masked Bride is a lost 1925 American silent romantic drama film directed by Christy Cabanne and starring Mae Murray, Francis X. Bushman, and Basil Rathbone.
 The film was both produced and distributed by Metro-Goldwyn-Mayer.

 Plot

-As described in a review in a film magazine, Gaby (Murray) is an Apache dancer at a cabaret in the Montmartre section of Paris whose dancing partner Antoine (Rathbone) and friends are thieves.
-She meets Grover (Bushman), an American millionaire who is a reformer and making a study of crime.
+As described in a review in a film magazine, Gaby is an Apache dancer at a cabaret in the Montmartre section of Paris whose dancing partner Antoine and friends are thieves.
+She meets Grover, an American millionaire who is a reformer and making a study of crime.
 She kids him along, even falling in with her partners' scheme to rob him of a valuable necklace.
 She plays the game to the extent of preparing for the ceremony, but her better self comes to the fore when she realizes the depth of the American's love and the duplicity of her sweetheart who chose the necklace in preference to her.
 She finds happiness as the American's wife.